In this post, we will build the multi-node Hadoop cluster using three EC2 instances ( one for master, two for slaves).

 Okay, now the basic installation is done.
-You can test the basic map-reduce program using the following command.
+You can test the basic map-reduce code using the following command.

 Step 3.
 Set up Hadoop Enviroment

-Based on my experience, the most important thing in this step is, just double, triple checking.
+Based on my experience the most important thing in this step is checking the code double, triple time.

 sudo vi /usr/local/hadoop/etc/hadoop/hdfs-site.xml